June 2021: Updates to COVID-19 Variants: Terminology, Laboratory Testing and Reporting

 As of June 14, 2021, the provincial COVID-19 whole genome sequencing strategy includes:

-- All eligible positive COVID-19 samples are sent for whole genome sequencing as part of our surveillance strategy.
+- All eligible positive COVID-19 samples (from the COVID-19 diagnostic test) are sent for whole genome sequencing as part of our surveillance strategy.
 This strategy will help detect new and emerging variants in a more proactive and timely way.

-- This strategy also includes samples from targeted COVID-19 cases such as from the international travelers, outbreaks, vaccinated individuals or re-infection cases, or requests from the coroner are also sent for sequencing.
+- This strategy also includes samples from targeted COVID-19 cases such as from the airport, outbreaks, suspected vaccine failure or re-infection cases, or requests from the coroner are also sent for sequencing.
 This will help detect signs of possible emerging variants and identify issues such as outbreaks, travel-related cases or unusual events.

 Why did we make this change?